 Pour un Marxisme Sociologique (with Erik Wright) (Les Úditions sociale , October 2021)

-The State of Sociology: From Crisis to Renewal (Talk at the American Sociological Association, 2021)
+The State of US Sociology: From Crisis to Renewal (Critical Sociology, 2022)

 Why is Classical Theory Classical?
 Theorizing the Canon and Canonizing Du Bois (Journal of Classical Sociology 2021)